doanba13/campaign-creator/README.md

 If nothing happen, the state was clean, `DataDisplayDialog` will show it content that extract from state.

 ![Final component hierarchy](/assets/3.png "Final component hierarchy")

+## Testing

+Since all reducer's method was pure-function, so expecting it result with test will be easy.
+I implement some test case for `campaign-reducer` using `jest`.
+All test are inside `__tests__`folder.
+It's better for config github action for some check when committing code.

+So i start this project kinda late, it's all about me.
+I don't write any test for `React` pieces.
+I will update later.

+Thank you for reading this far, I look forward to receiving frank criticism from experienced developers. ❤️

+Have a good day and happy coding